-- Ÿ we may not be able to demonstrate to the satisfaction of the FDA that MDX is safe and effective for any indication; - Ϋ́ the results of clinical trials may not meet the level of statistical significance or clinical significance required by the FDA for approval; - Ÿ the FDA may disagree with the number, design, size, conduct or implementation of our clinical trials; - Ÿ the FDA may not find the data from pre-clinical studies and clinical trials sufficient to demonstrate that MDX's clinical and other benefits outweigh its safety risks; - Ÿ the FDA may disagree with our interpretation of data from pre-clinical studies or clinical trials; - Ÿ the FDA may not accept data generated at our clinical trial sites; - Ϋ́ the data collected from pre-clinical studies and clinical trials of MDX may not be sufficient to support the submission of an NDA; - Ÿ the FDA may have difficulties scheduling an advisory committee meeting in a timely manner, or the advisory committee may recommend against approval of our application or may recommend that the FDA require, as a condition of approval, additional pre-clinical studies or clinical trials, limitations on approved labeling, or distribution and use restrictions; - Ϋ́ the FDA may require development of a risk evaluation and mitigation strategy as a condition of approval; - Ÿ the FDA may identify deficiencies in the manufacturing processes or facilities of third party manufacturers with which we enter into agreements for clinical and commercial supplies; - \ddot{Y} the FDA may change its approval policies or adopt new regulations; and - Ÿ the FDA may require simultaneous approval for both adults and for children and adolescents, delaying needed approvals, or we may have successful clinical trial results for adults but not children and adolescents, or vice versa.
+- Ÿ we may not be able to demonstrate to the satisfaction of the FDA that MDX is safe and effective for any indication; - \hat{Y} the results of clinical trials may not meet the level of statistical significance or clinical significance required by the FDA for approval; - \dot{Y} the FDA may disagree with the number, design, size, conduct or implementation of our clinical trials; - Ÿ the FDA may not find the data from pre-clinical studies and clinical trials sufficient to demonstrate that MDX's clinical and other benefits outweigh its safety risks; - \ddot{Y} the FDA may disagree with our interpretation of data from pre-clinical studies or clinical trials; - \ddot{Y} the FDA may not accept data generated at our clinical trial sites; - \dot{Y} the data collected from pre-clinical studies and clinical trials of MDX may not be sufficient to support the submission of an NDA;

+- Ÿ the FDA may have difficulties scheduling an advisory committee meeting in a timely manner, or the advisory committee may recommend against approval of our application or may recommend that the FDA require, as a condition of approval, additional pre-clinical studies or clinical trials, limitations on approved labeling, or distribution and use restrictions; - Ÿ the FDA may require development of a risk evaluation and mitigation strategy as a condition of approval; - Ÿ the FDA may identify deficiencies in the manufacturing processes or facilities of third party manufacturers with which we enter into agreements for clinical and commercial supplies; - $\ddot{\mathrm{Y}}$ the FDA may change its approval policies or adopt new regulations; and - Ÿ the FDA may require simultaneous approval for both adults and for children and adolescents, delaying needed approvals, or we may have successful clinical trial results for adults but not children and adolescents, or vice versa.

-Before we can submit an NDA to the FDA, we must conduct at least two clinical trials that will be substantially broader than our Phase 2 trial.
-Phase 3 clinical trials frequently produce unsatisfactory results even though prior clinical trials were successful.
+Before we can submit an NDA to the FDA, we may be required to conduct at least one or two Phase 3 trials, depending on the indication and results of the trial.
+Phase 3 clinical trials frequently produce unsatisfactory results even if prior clinical trials were successful.
 Therefore, the results of the additional trials that we conduct may or may not be successful.
 The FDA may suspend all clinical trials or require that we conduct additional clinical, nonclinical, manufacturing validation or drug product quality studies and submit those data before it will consider or reconsider the NDA.
 Depending on the extent of these or any other studies, approval of any applications that we submit may be delayed by several years, or may require us to expend more resources than we have available.
 It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA to approve the NDA.
 If any of these outcomes occur, we would not receive approval for MDX and may be forced to cease operations.